Earthy Gobo

 Find out more about the history of gobō in Japan in my May 2022 newsletter.

-Try your hand at a cooking project Cutting & Slicing GOBŌ.
+Try your hand at PROJECT Cutting & Slicing GOBŌ.

 Recent Posts & Projects